Campervan Reviews

 Whether it stays that way once you have finished configuring it is a different matter.

 The Redwood is new for 2026 and it slots into Hymer's line-up below the Grand Canyon S, which sits on a Mercedes Sprinter chassis and costs considerably more.
 The Redwood is built on the Fiat Ducato 2.2-litre 140 horsepower platform, measures 5.99 metres long, 2.08 metres wide and 2.60 metres tall, and it comes in two layouts.
 The 600 and the 601.
-Both have a transverse rear double bed, four travel seats, and a pop-top sleeping roof as standard.
+Both have a transverse rear double bed and four travel seats.
+In standard form the Redwood is a two-berth with a fixed roof; the pop-top sleeping roof that turns it into a four-berth is an optional extra, and an important one we will come back to.

 It replaced the old Hymer Columbia, though Hymer would probably prefer you did not dwell on that.
 The name change is deliberate.
 Redwood is positioned as a fresh start, a modern campervan aimed at younger, more design-conscious buyers who want Hymer quality without the Hymer price tag that traditionally accompanies it.